chethanhn29/Data-science-ML-and-DL-Resources/Interview_preparation/LLM/LLM_Finetuning_methods.md

 4. Fine-tune the model on the domain-specific dataset.
 5. Task-specific adaptation: Adjust model parameters based on the new dataset.

+## Notes on Parameter-Efficient Fine-Tuning (PEFT) for LLMs

+**Problem:** Training Large Language Models (LLMs) requires significant computational resources due to:

+* **High memory usage:** Model weights (hundreds of GB), optimizer states, gradients, activations, and temporary memory.
+* **Full fine-tuning:** Updating all model parameters during training, creating large memory footprints and storage issues for multiple tasks.

+**Solution:** PEFT reduces memory and storage requirements by training only a subset of parameters.

+**Benefits:**

+* **Reduced memory footprint:** Enables training on single GPUs.
+* **Less prone to catastrophic forgetting:** Preserves original LLM knowledge.
+* **Efficient adaptation for multiple tasks:** Smaller trained weights and easier swapping for different tasks.

+**Three main PEFT approaches:**

+1. **Selective methods:** Update a subset of existing LLM parameters (layers, components, parameter types).
+Mixed performance, complex trade-offs.
+(Not covered in this course.)
+2. **Reparameterization methods:** Reduce trainable parameters by creating low-rank transformations of original weights.
+Example: LoRA (covered in next video).
+3. **Additive methods:** Introduce new trainable components while freezing original LLM weights.
+Two main approaches:
+    * **Adapter methods:** Add new layers to the model architecture (e.g., encoder/decoder).
+    * **Soft prompt methods:** Manipulate the input to achieve better performance.
+        * Trainable prompt embeddings.
+        * Retrain fixed input embedding weights.

+**Example:** Soft prompt tuning technique for specific tasks.

+**Additional notes:**

+* PEFT methods have trade-offs between parameter efficiency, memory efficiency, training speed, model quality, and inference costs.
+* Consider these trade-offs when choosing a PEFT method for your task.

+**Further learning:**

+* Next video: LoRA method for reparameterization.

+## Additional Notes and Information for PEFT:

+**General:**

+* LLMs require specialized hardware like TPUs for full fine-tuning, making PEFT crucial for wider accessibility.
+* PEFT can potentially save energy and computational resources, contributing to green AI practices.
+* Continual learning for LLMs becomes feasible with PEFT, as adapting to new tasks doesn't require retraining from scratch.

+**Selective methods:**

+* Can be effective for tasks requiring specific model components (e.g., updating decoder layers for text generation).
+* Identifying optimal parameters for update can be challenging.

+**Reparameterization methods:**

+* LoRA reduces memory usage by a factor of 10x while maintaining comparable performance.
+* Other methods like Kronecker Factored Transformers (KFT) offer further memory and computation gains.

+**Additive methods:**

+* Adapters are flexible and can be easily added to different model architectures.
+* Soft prompts are lightweight and efficient but might require careful prompt engineering.

+**Examples:**

+* Fine-tuning a pre-trained LLM for question answering using adapter modules on top of the decoder.
+* Prompt tuning a pre-trained LLM for sentiment analysis by adding trainable parameters to the input embeddings.

+**Trade-offs:**

+* Parameter efficiency vs. model quality: Simpler PEFT methods might lead to slight performance drops compared to full fine-tuning.
+* Memory efficiency vs. training speed: Some methods like LoRA require additional computations during training.

+**Further Resources:**

+* Papers: "Parameter-Efficient Fine-Tuning of Large Language Models: A Comprehensive Introduction" by Google AI, "Towards Better Parameter-Efficient Fine-Tuning for Large Language Models: A Position Paper" by Stanford University.
+* Blogs: "Parameter Efficient LLM Fine-Tuning" by Dataiku, "What is Parameter-Efficient Fine-Tuning (PEFT) of LLMs?" by Hopsworks.

+Here are some notes on the content you provided:

+* Training LLMs is computationally intensive and requires a lot of memory, especially when full fine-tuning is used.
+* Parameter efficient fine-tuning (PEFT) methods update a small subset of parameters in the LLM, reducing the number of trained parameters and making the training process more manageable.
+* PEFT can be performed on a single GPU, making it less prone to catastrophic forgetting problems.
+* With PEFT, the number of trained parameters can be as small as megabytes, depending on the task.
+* There are several PEFT methods, including selective methods, reparameterization methods, and additive methods.
+* Selective methods fine-tune only a subset of the original LLM parameters, while reparameterization methods reduce the number of parameters to train by creating new low-rank transformations of the original network weights.
+* Additive methods introduce new trainable components to the model, such as new layers or parameters.
+* Soft prompt methods are a type of additive method that manipulate the input to achieve better performance.
+* Prompt tuning is a specific soft prompt method that adds trainable parameters to the prompt embeddings.

 ## 3. Fine-tuning Methods {#fine-tuning-methods}
 - [Articles 1](https://abvijaykumar.medium.com/fine-tuning-llm-parameter-efficient-fine-tuning-peft-lora-qlora-part-1-571a472612c4)
 - [Article 2](https://dassum.medium.com/fine-tune-large-language-model-llm-on-a-custom-dataset-with-qlora-fb60abdeba07)